glowmouse/tshirt_checker/README.md

 # tshirt_checker
-Tool for making sure art works well on a T-Shirt
+Tool for making sure art will work well when put in a T-Shirt

+- Run the web version:  https://glowmouse.github.io/tshirt_checker